igor17400/Calendar-Skill/README.md

     width="400"
     height="200"></img>

-As we can see, the meeting has been added in my Outlook agends
+As we can see, the meeting has been added to my Outlook agenda

 <img
     src="./images/image12.png"